-Solar stills * Commerical Solar Stills * Clean Water * Evaporated Water * Purification * Survival
+Solar Stills * Commerical Solar Stills * Clean Water * Evaporated Water * Purification * Survival

 1. You fill the cup with the water you want to purify, put it in the bowl and cover it with the plastic sheet.